dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 fibonacci(10_000) = RangeError: Maximum call stack size exceeded
 ```

-This error happens because we are overflowing the call stack with our multiple recursive calls.<br/>
+This error happens because we are overflowing the call stack with multiple recursive calls.<br/>
-Here is when Dynamic Programming drive us to the second step: use our memo to convert our recursive function to a iterative one.
+Here is when Dynamic Programming drive us to the second step: use memo to convert the recursive function to an iterative one.

 ```ts
 const fibonacci = n => {